Adesh-poz/news-app/README.md

 Ensure you have Flutter installed and configured on your system.
 For detailed steps on setting up Flutter, refer to the official Flutter documentation.

+## Output
+A released APK of this app is stored in the `output apk` directory with the name `news-now.apk`.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.